mrozycki/healthpi/README.md

 ### Database setup

-WagaPi uses [diesel](https://diesel.rs) to manage database migrations.
+HealthPi uses [diesel](https://diesel.rs) to manage database migrations.
 At this point, you need to run the migrations manually.
 In order to do that, you will have to install `diesel_cli` with sqlite enabled.
 This also requires `sqlite3` to be installed.